In terms of metabolic importance, Iodine is deemed the next most essential (trace) nutrient after iron and Vitamin D.

 Why do optimised Iodine levels help reduce the risk of breast disease?

-A post-pubescent Woman produces three principal forms of Oestrogen: Oestradiol, Oestriol and Oestrone.
+A post-pubescent woman produces three principal forms of Oestogen: Oestradiol, Oestriol and Oestrone.
 The percentages produced vary and are determined by the woman’s age, pregnancy status or problems within her reproductive organs.

-All Oestrogen – whether natural or synthetic from hormonal therapy – are ultimately metabolised by the liver’s detoxification pathways.
+All Oestrogens – natural and synthetic from hormonal therapy – are ultimately metabolised by the liver’s detoxification pathways.
 2-hydroxyoestrone (2-OHE 1) is considered the ‘safer’ oestrogen metabolite and believed to be protective from breast and cervical cancer.

-Four (4) and 16-hydroxyoestrone are the metabolites of synthetic oestrogen found in oral contraceptives and hormone replacement therapy (HRT).
+Four (4) and 16-hydroxyoestrone are the metabolites of synthetic oestrogens found in oral contraceptives and hormone replacement therapy (HRT).

 When a woman has optimised Iodine pools, her breast receptors will have a greater affinity for 2-OHE 1 – the more protective oestrogen metabolite.